cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 We are looking for calculating **efficiencies of tracker muons**, so do not need to measure standalone and global.

-With **setting.cpp** file opened, make sure let variables like this:
+With **settings.cpp** file opened, make sure let variables like this:

 ~~~
 //Canvas drawing